🇺🇸 English | 🇪🇸 Español

 • brain lateralization and its implications for learning and creativity,

-• sound arts and their relationship with cognitive and social processes,
+• sound arts and their relationship to cognitive and social processes,

 • education and social inclusion,